 I made several errors in this application that I'd avoid today.

 1) Json schemas.
 I originally hosted them as a Lambda function which added a few seconds to the execution time.
-It wasn't a mistake per se but became an issue as execution time got crowded with other functions.
+It wasn't a mistake per se but became an issue as lambda execution time accumulated other functions.
 The traditional Json schema model is to pull the schemas real-time from a URL.
-I tried several different methods and I eventually decided the best model is to host the schemas in their own repo, import them during the build process and execute them locally.
-This gives minimum execution time at the expense of real-time updates but maybe real-time updates are a bad idea in a monetary app.
+I tried several different methods and I eventually decided the best model is to host the schemas in their own repo, import them during the build process and execute them in local code/memory.
+This is minimum execution time at the expense of real-time updates but maybe real-time updates are a bad idea in a monetary app.

 3) Parameter store is free but rate-limited, Secrets Store is a per-use cost.
 I worried too much about cost and not enough about performance.

 4) Entry API should have been issuance of the internal tracking number.
-Then it could have been embedded in the original message to maintain immutability.
+Then it could be embedded in the original message for immutability.
 I treated it as a secondary consideration so it always polluted immutability.
-Is it really immutable here, what about there, what if this happens, etc. Forcing it as the entry point simplifies decision-making later in the process flow.
+Forcing it as the entry point simplifies decision-making later in the process flow.

 5) Exclusive use of Lambda functions.
 The lack of stored state became an issue later which I didn't account for.
 I'm pretty sure I needed an EC2-hosted service which could store state.